Elite/Pro Athlete Application

 After ten years of the original Homestretch, what’s new for Homestretch 2.0?

 Great question!
-After ten years in the same residence, we’re offering a new model for housing our selected athletes for Homestretch 2.0.
+In 2027, we’re offering a grant-based program for Homestretch 2.0.
 Financial grants will be given to three selected athletes who will use the funds to cover rent/utilities of a fully furnished rental home for three months in Tucson.
 Here are some of the details…

-THREE athletes will be selected to receive financial grants that cover a 3-month rental home in Tucson, AZ from Dec 1, 2026 - Mar 1, 2027
+THREE athletes will be selected to receive financial grants that cover a 3-month rental home in Tucson, AZ from Dec 1, 2026 - Mar 1, 2027.
+Selected athletes will live together in one home.

-Homestretch will guide the athletes in booking their rental residence
+Homestretch will guide the athletes in booking their Tucson rental home

 Individuals or pairs (teammates, training partners) may apply for residence